 What is Plastic?

 There are many classifications for plastics, one of the most basic classification is based on its heat management nature.
-They have been broadly classified into 2.
+They have been broadly classified into two.

-There are many plastic articles which are easily bent whereas some of the articles break on forced bending.
+There are many plastic articles that are easily bent whereas some of the articles break on forced bending.
 These bottles get deformed if hot water is kept in them.
-Such plastics which get deformed on heating are known as thermoplastics.
+Such plastics that get deformed on heating are known as thermoplastics.
 For example polythene and PVC (polyvinyl chloride).
 They are largely used for making toys, combs and various types of containers.

-On the other hand, plastics which once moulded do not change their dimensions on heating are known as thermosetting polymers.
+On the other hand, plastics that once molded do not change their dimensions on heating are known as thermosetting polymers.